egor7/blog-1/csv/csv.md

 ## Exotic functions
 **qSQL is a superset of ANSI SQL**.
 With our one-liner `qcsv` we can express complex logic that ANSI SQL cannot handle.
 Furthermore, qSQL is just a part of the q programming language.
 All the features, libraries and functions of q are available to further massage a CSV file.
 These include vector operations, functional programming, advanced iterators, date/time and string manipulation, etc.

-Furthermore, we can load the business logic that we use in production. **It is like employing the stored procedures of our DBMS to analyze a local CSV.
+Kdb+ has more tricks up in its sleeves.
+We can load the business logic that we use in production. **It is like employing the stored procedures of our DBMS to analyze a local CSV.
 Kdb+ provides a single solution for streaming, in-memory, historic data processing that you can also leverage in your ad hoc data analyses.**

 The possibilities do not end here.
 Besides loading existing scripts you can also connect to existing kdb+ services easily.
 For example to evoke q function `fn` on a remote kdb+ server at e.g. `72.7.9.248:5001` with parameter of the content of the CSV, you can use make use of the [one-shot](https://code.kx.com/q/basics/ipc/#sync-request-get) TCP request.